tianlangwu/urlStatusChecker/README.md

 -good: only good URLs to get displayed
 -bad：only bad URLs to get displayed
 --json/-j: output JSON file in format of [ { "url": 'https://www.google.com', "status": 200 }, { "url": 'https://bad-link.com', "status": 404 } ]
+-i/--ignore: allows specifying two files, first file should contain the links to be ignored if they are contained in the second file.
 ```bash
 urlstatuschecker -u http://www.google.com
 ```